 7. Step back in time in Bampton

 Bampton is full of old-world charm.
-In fact, it’s so charming that it was used to film much of the hit series Downton Abbey.
+You might even recognise it from the hit series Downton Abbey.
 It feels like you’ve stepped back in time as you wander down cobbled streets with centuries-old buildings and quaint shops.
 Hop on a bicycle, explore on foot, sip your way through tea rooms and pubs, or simply find a patch of grass to watch the world go by.
-Bampton is also one of the few English villages that has kept up with the 600-year-old tradition of Morris Dancing.
-Keep your eyes and ears open for the colourful costumes and jingling jangling sound of bells.

-It’s hard to describe the charm of villages in the Cotswolds.
-The rolling hills, stone cottages and bubbling streams have been inspiring literary giants and artists for centuries.
-Did you know the River Thames (or River Isis as they call it in Oxford) inspired Lewis Carrol’s magnificent Alice in Wonderland?
-Lechlade, Cricklade, Moreton-in-Marsh and Eynsham are just a few of the postcard-perfect towns and villages dotted along the Thames’ path.
+Did you know the River Thames (or River Isis as they call it in Oxford) inspired Lewis Carrol’s 1865 novel, Alice in Wonderland?
+The Cotswolds’ rolling hills, stone cottages and bubbling streams have been inspiring literary giants and artists for centuries.
+Lechlade, Cricklade, Moreton-in-Marsh and Eynsham are just a few of the postcard-perfect villages dotted along the Thames’ path.
 Spend a few hours getting lost and taking in the beauty and history of these ancient settlements.